 In 1916, we know he was still attached to 208 Brigade.
 Because of their history of movements and the athletic medals he won, we know George was in England and hadn’t yet joined a first line battalion.
 They were posted on the Suffolk coast on defensive duties, headquartered at Wrentham.

-We can calculate that George was drafted as Private 29777 to the 7th Battalion Norfolk Regiment by November 1916.
+We can calculate that George was drafted as Private 29777 to the 7th Battalion Norfolk Regiment by sometime around November 1916.
 We know this because documents from late May 1918 give him ’19 months overseas service.’
 We don’t know the exact date he arrived in France, but I suspect it was mostly likely after the actions at Guedecourt when the 7th Battalion were out of the line in the Arras sector – the war diary rarely mentions drafts of men arriving, but a draft of 18 were received on 1st December 1916.
 Maybe this is the date he reached the 7th?

 We have no documentary evidence for his movements during the whole of 1917, but we can assume he was involved throughout the Arras offensive and beyond, via Monchy le Preux and on to the Battle of Cambrai in November.